 Year 2002, in the sketchbook, a closer view.

 Written 2001: The ranch just to the west of Anarchist Summit is known locally as the Lawless place.
 I was told by Fred Lawless of Cawston that it was built of squared and dovetailed tamarack timbers that have been sheathed with horizontal drop siding.
 It actually looks like a typical frame house, perhaps balloon-framed.
 The interesting point is the clear span across the living-dining room, supported by a major beam parallel to the side walls; that open room, together with the large kitchen and pantry (it must be a pantry as it's windowless) supports the notion of many ranchhands being fed, with the family's own quarters somewhat separate at the front and upstairs, where there are probably three bedrooms (it is only about 600 square feet).
 The living-dining area is currently used to store some kind of rock or gravel, with the left of the house empty, very rickety and unsafe; ergo, I didn't enter it or climb the stairs to inspect the room layout on the second floor.
+2018: Photo from documentary filmmaker Andrew Muir.

-father and his brothers and sisters were born on the ranch.
-My father
+2008: My father and his brothers and sisters were

-John Lawless and my mother and my 5 brothers and I lived in our house
+5 brothers and I lived in our house there until 1966, six

-there until 1966, six years after my father sold it to the Lehmans.
+years after my father sold it to the Lehmans.
 Note from Jill Kellerman, 2008: I am working on a project through the Bridesville Community Club and the Legion.
 We were wondering if any of the Tedrow or Lawless family members who are buried at the Sidley/Lawless cemetary were enlisted?
 The Legion will financially help restore graves and replace headstones (if needed) if the person was ever enlisted.
 This includes peacetime soldiers as well as people who fought in the wars.
 If you have any information it would be appreciated.
 (Contact me to get in touch with her.)
-Note
+Note from Cheri Astrahan,

-from Cheri Astrahan, amateur genealogist, 2008: Is
+amateur genealogist, 2008: Is the John Wilson Tedrow

-the John Wilson Tedrow on your webpage the same one that married Mary
+on your webpage the same one that married Mary A. Truelove and

-not directly related.
+I am not directly related.
 (Contact me

 to get in touch with her.)

-from Bill McFall:
+Correspondence from Bill

-Our family has been researching Tedrow
+McFall: Our family has been researching Tedrow for

-Lucien and Thomas (sometimes James) Tedrow went over The Brigade Trail
+Washington Territory.
+Lucien and Thomas (sometimes James)

-in 1891 and lived in British Columbia Canada.
-He is listed in the 1901
+British Columbia Canada.
+He is listed in the 1901 Census as 43

-children, were listed as Canadian Citizens and His brother George is
+were listed as Canadian Citizens and His brother George is

 living with him.
-His wife died after 1900 and sometime later the
+His wife died after 1900 and sometime later

-children were sent to an orphanage. |
+the children were sent to an orphanage. |

 From the 1901

-Census for British Colombia
+for British Colombia

 SURNAME